intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

       Warning  FailedScheduling  <unknown>  default-scheduler  0/1 nodes are available: 1 Insufficient gpu.intel.com/i915.
     ```

+## Labels created by GPU plugin

+If installed with NFD and started with resource-management, plugin will export a set of labels for the node.
+For detailed info, see [labeling documentation](./labels.md).

 ## Issues with media workloads on multi-GPU setups